scottslowe/learning-tools/README.md

 **openstack-cli**: This folder contains the files for a Vagrant environment that spins up an Ubuntu box with all the OpenStack CLI clients pre-installed.

+**photon-cloudinit**: This folder contains the files to spin up VMs, using Vagrant and customized via `cloud-init`, running the VMware Photon Technical Preview.

 **photon**: This folder contains the files to spin up an instance of the VMware Photon Technical Preview using Vagrant.

 **rkt**: This folder contains the files to work with `rkt`, the CoreOS implementation of the App Container (appc) specification, on Ubuntu 14.04. _THIS ENVIRONMENT IS NOT YET FULLY FUNCTIONAL._